labordynamicsinstitute/metajelo-ui/README.md

 # Building

-If you have the relevant build tools installed (`npm`, `spago`, `pulp`, etc.), you can build using `npm run build && npm run prod`.
+If you have the relevant build tools installed (`npm`, `spago`, `pulp`, etc.), You can run `npm install && npm run getcss` (once should suffice) to get JavaScript and CSS dependencies.
+Then you can build using `npm run build && npm run prod` (which also fetches PureScript dependencies in the build step).
 For a more convenient approach, see the section on Docker below, and for complete build commands used in CI, see `scripts/dist_build_commands.sh`. `npm run debug` will also create an unminified version that may be useful for debugging (additionally compilation errors may